 Cybersecurity is not just an information technology department’s problem or responsibility.
 It is the job of every employee and even customers on the street.

-Many organizations are already beginning to use AI to bolster cybersecurity and offer more protection against sophisticated hackers.
+Many organisations are already beginning to use AI to bolster cybersecurity and offer more protection against sophisticated hackers.
 AI adoption by malicious actors is much higher compared to that of a real hero.
-The current cyber landscape favors malicious actors.
+The current cyber landscape favours malicious actors.
 Many global information solutions companies have reported a major cybersecurity incident affecting 143 million consumers in the US.

 The appeal of AI for cyber security has extremely good reasons, like automation of operational tasks, developing and delivering predictive capabilities, mitigating human biases, and deriving doable intelligence.
 On the downside, AI requires high volumes of high-quality data to learn.
 Data silos and varying formats can affect training.
 Given the dynamic cyber landscape, use cases need to stand the test of time and context, but most of the time, this negates their value.